-- · To read and appreciate a poem

-- To develop vocabulary

-- To introduce the topic of birds

-- To develop comprehension skills
+- To introduce the topic of birds - To develop comprehension skills

-Task Time
+Task

-1. Reading of the text and explanation of the unfamiliar words.
-15 min
+1. Reading of the text an .
+Reading of the text and explanation of the unfamiliar words.

 2. Attempt Exercise A.1.
 15 min

-3. Continue with Exercise A.2.
+3. Continue with Exercise e A.2.
 10 min